 The French Lop is a large domestic rabbit with a wide head and ears that hang to about an inch below the jaw line.
 French Lops have muscular bodies and come in a wide variety of colors including light brown, black, chocolate brown, and red.

 This is the largest of the lop-eared breeds.
 French Lops are very heavy, weighing 10-14 pounds.

 As prey animals, rabbits have many adaptations that help them survive.

 - Their strong back legs give them the speed necessary to flee from predators.

 - Rabbits’ feet contain long claws for traction and have fur on the bottom for warmth.

 - Rabbits’ eyes are positioned on the sides of their heads in order to see danger approaching from any direction.

-In the winter, Cosley Zoo's rabbits stay indoors.
-In the warmer months, they spend the days in a grassy yard, coming indoors at night or in bad weather.
-The rabbits are also provided with plenty of chewing material to help wear down there fast-growing teeth.
+In the warmer months, Belle spends the days in a grassy yard, coming indoors to the rabbit and chicken building at night or in bad weather.
+Belle is provided with plenty of chewing material to help wear down her fast-growing teeth.